tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 I> ### Got a better solution?
 I> The solutions provided in this chapter are only one way to solve each problem.
 There are many ways you could approach each problem, and use solutions that exclusively use techniques that we have learnt so far.
-I> However, if you successfully implement them in a different way, please feel free to share your solution(s) with us -- and tweet links to [@tangowithdjango](https://www.twitter.com/tangowithdjango) for others to see!
+I> However, if you successfully implement them differently, please feel free to share your solution(s) with us -- and tweet links to [@tangowithdjango](https://www.twitter.com/tangowithdjango) for others to see!

 ## Track Page Clickthroughs
 As we said when we introduced [this problem earlier](#chapter-ex-clickthroughs), Rango provides only a direct link to the pages of external pages saved to each category.
 This approach limits our ability to track (or simply count) the number of times a particular link is clicked.
-In order to be able to track clicks, we'll need to work on the following steps.
+To be able to track clicks, we'll need to work on the following steps.
 The subsections we provide here correspond to the four main steps we [outlined earlier](#chapter-ex-clickthroughs) in our workflow.

 ### Creating a URL Tracking View
 First, create a new view called `goto_url()` in Rango's `views.py` module.
 The view which takes a parameterised HTTP `GET` request (i.e. `rango/goto/?page_id=1`) and updates the number of views for the page.
 The view should then redirect to the actual URL.